The answer is, yes you can!

 Have friends or family expressed concern about how much I am working out?

-if you answered “Yes” to any of these questions, you may want to look into possible professional assistance.
-No shame, as I know I answered “Yes” to at least four of them for some part of my life; truth be told I catch myself having flare-ups of some of these to this day from time to time.
-So what would some of over exercising consequences be, exactly?:
+If you answered “Yes” to any of these questions, you may want to look into possible professional assistance.
+No shame—I know I answered “Yes” to at least four of them for some part of my life.
+Truth be told, I catch myself having occasional flare-ups of some of these to this day.
+So if overexercising is dangerous, what are some of the consequences of it, exactly?:

-If you have not caught on yet, overexercising can lead to an unbalanced relationship with food, nutrition, wellness, and can lead to eating disorders.
-By exercising 4-5 hours per day at one point, in an attempt to stop my eating disorder ironically, I ultimately enhanced it.
-It stressed me out between overexercising and not losing as much weight as I thought that I would just throw it all in and binge for months after.
-This led me to gain any weight I lost back plus some more.
+If you have not caught on yet, overexercising can lead to an unbalanced relationship with food, nutrition, and wellness, and can lead to eating disorders.
+By exercising 4-5 hours per day in an attempt to stop my eating disorder, I ironically ultimately enhanced it.
+The combination of overexercising and not losing as much weight as I thought I should stressed me out.
+I reacted to that stress by just throwing it all away and binging for months afterward.
+This led me to gain back any weight I had lost, plus more.

-This point leads into the original point above.
-If you over-exercise and use fitness as a punishment rather than a positive prosocial activity and coping skill, you will learn to hate it and avoid it at any and all costs sending you back to a life of imbalanced living.
+This leads into the original point above.
+If you overexercise and use fitness as a punishment rather than a positive prosocial activity and coping skill, you will learn to hate it.
+You will avoid it at any cost, sending you back to a life of imbalanced living.

-Do you see how a lot of these tie into one another?
-Eating disorders most often come with body image issues or self-worth issues; overall, it just comes with the territory.
-When you have self-image issues and you are overexercising as a means to control your eating disorder and/or weight, what happens is that over time the scale does not move as fast as you would like.
+Do you see how these points tie into one another?
+Eating disorders often come with body image issues or self-worth issues—they just comes with the territory.
+When you have self-image issues and you overexercise as a means to control your eating disorder and/or weight, the scale does not move as fast as you would like.
 You want to see yourself thin, ripped, or jacked and yet you still look the same.
-Of course you do, because it has only been about 4 weeks, but in our dysfunctional way of thinking we see this as we should have been looking more aesthetic by now; “what is even the point?” you ask yourself, you give up, you self pity, and your self- esteem is now in the toilet.
+Of course you do, because it has only been about 4 weeks!
+But in our dysfunctional way of thinking, we believe we should see an immediate change.
+“What is even the point?” we ask ourselves.
+We give up, we pity ourselves, and our self-esteem is now in the toilet.

-It kind of goes without saying, if you lift something that is too heavy you might get hurt.
-Unfortunately overexercising is not just about time; it is also about how intense you are doing.
-You can go on a 3-hour hike and likely be okay.
-However, if you are lifting 300 lb weights and you know damn well that you are only able to do 100lbs…maybe…then you are sustainable to injury.
-Also for those who are significantly overweight or obese as a result of Binge Eating Disorder, you can cause injury to yourself much easier through overexercising simply by running.
+This kind of goes without saying: if you lift something that is too heavy, you might get hurt.
+Unfortunately, overexercising is not just about time; it is also about how intensely you are working out.
+Perhaps you be okay after a 3-hour hike.
+However, if you are able to safely lift 100lbs, but you insist on lifting 300lb weights … maybe … you might be susceptible to injury.
+Also for those who are significantly overweight or obese as a result of Binge Eating Disorder, you can cause injury to yourself much more easily through overexercising simply by running.
 This can cause knee damage, broken bones, or other internal injuries.

-If you are at the gym more than with your girlfriend, boyfriend, mother, father, etc. then you might have some social issues as well.
-If you are in this constant mode of working out and you are all about fitness, what else do you bring to the table?
+If you spend more time at the gym than with your girlfriend, boyfriend, mother, father, etc., you might have some social issues as well.
+If you are in a constant mode of working out and obsessing about fitness, what else do you bring to the table?
 What else do you like to do?
 Are you a good friend?
 Are you being a good significant other?
-If you are one of those “fuck everybody, I’mma do me” people, then this is fine.
+If you are one of those “Fuck everybody, I’mma do me!” people, then this might be acceptable to you.
 However, just know that you might not get invited to any family functions any time soon.

 Did you not read this blog all the way through?
-(Sigh)… yes, I work out now.
+(Sigh …) Yes, I do work out now.
 In fact, as a therapist, I have found fitness to be one of the greatest coping skills, prosocial activities, and life enhancers for those struggling with mental health and substance use disorders.
 It has transformed my life drastically in the last two years.
-However, much like a dysfunctional relationship with someone you want to work on, I needed to change my mindset and my actions.
+However, much like in any other dysfunctional relationship, I needed to change my mindset and my actions.
 Today, I can work out for an hour or two and feel satisfied.
-I can miss a workout from time to time and not have it be life or death.
-I can eat a Kit Kat and only have one without it having to be a dilemma of “okay, do I go work it off now or do I have to eat 4 of them?”.
-It sounds cliche but it is all about balance; things are cliche because they work.
+I can miss a workout from time to time and not feel like it is life or death.
+I can eat a Kit Kat and only have one, rather than spiraling into a dilemma of, “Okay, do I go work it off now?
+Or do I have to eat 4 of them?”.
+It sounds cliché, but it is all about balance.
+Some things are cliché because they’re true.